-The particularity of nature of Uzbekistan is determined by its location in long distance from the world ocean.
-Considering the structure of the relief, the country's territory can be divided into two main parts: 1) plains - occupy a significant part of Uzbekistan (78.7%), and it is mostly the Turan Lowland; 2) mountains and intermountain depressions draw up the rest (21.3%) of the territory of country.
-From the west and northwest to the east and southeast the country's territory gradually turns from the plains to the mountains.
-The Ustyurt Plateau, within Turanian lowland, is distinguished with steep cliffs; in some places, the height of cliffs reach 300 m.
+The particularity of the nature of Uzbekistan is determined by its location in long distance from the world ocean.
+Considering the geological structure of the relief, the country's territory can be divided into two main parts: 1) plains - occupy a significant part of Uzbekistan (78.7%), and it is mostly the Turan Lowland; 2) mountains and intermountain depressions draw up the rest (21.3%) of territory of the country.
+From the west and northwest to the east and southeast the country's territory gradually turns from the plains into the mountains.
+The Ustyurt Plateau, within Turanian lowland, is distinguished with its steep cliffs; in some places, the height of cliffs reach 300 m.
 The Turanian lowlands extend far to the east, forming flat places: in the north, the Hunger Steppe, in the central part - the Carnab and Karshi Steppes, slowly passing into the foothill plains and mountain ranges.
-In the south and east, there are mountain ranges of the Tien Shan and Gissar-Alai mountains and intermountain depressions separate them (Fergana, Zeravshan, Chirchik-Akhangaran, etc.).
-In those mountains, there are peaks with a height of more than 4 thousand meters above the sea level, (peak Hazrat Sultan of the Hissar Mountains, 4643 m., Peak Beshtor Pskem Ridge, 4299 m.).
+In the south and east, many mountain ranges of the Tien Shan and Gissar-Alai mountains and intermountain depressions isolate them

+(Fergana, Zeravshan, Chirchik-Akhangaran, etc.).
+In those mountains, a number of peaks with a height of more than 4 thousand meters above the sea level, (peak Hazrat Sultan of the Hissar Mountains, 4643 m., Peak Beshtor Pskem Ridge, 4299 m.).

 Uzbekistan is located in the zone of seismic activity; therefore, tectonic movements often occur on his territory.
 Sometimes the impact forces reach 8-10 points on the Richter scale.
 Historical data indicate earthquakes of the past centuries.
-So, for example, in 1240 in Urgench, in 1797 in Urgut, 1818, 1821 in Bukhara, in 1868 in Samarkand, in 1966 in Tashkent strong earthquakes have been observed [6].
+For instance, in 1240 in Urgench, in 1797 in Urgut, 1818, 1821 in Bukhara, in 1868 in Samarkand, in 1966 in Tashkent strong earthquakes have been observed [6].